 - The card may be acknowledging that you're dealing with sweeping change and cannot escape its effects.

-- The upheaval may be unwanted and painful, but it may allow for you to have new advantages.
+- The upheaval may be unwanted and painful, but it may allow you to have new advantages.

-- If your life was built on unstable foundation then you must expect it will eventually crumble.
+- If your life was built on an unstable foundation then you must expect it will eventually crumble.
 All mortals will flirt with unstable foundations.

 Life comes in chapters.
 Don't expect one chapter to last forever.
 Have gratitude for what comes to you.
 Develop temperance.